Tawny Frogmouth – Harry Charalambous

 Yes, please do log common birds.
 We want to know what is happening with all birds in Australia and just because birds are common now, doesn’t mean they will always be.

 Birdata uses in-built layers and information based on historic and expert knowledge of bird ranges, seasonality, and bird trends.
 Sometimes due to these layers, a sighting will be queried for further investigation if it is thought to be out of range.
 In these cases, you will receive a message such as “The current estimated range of this species does not include your location.
 Make sure you have made a correct identification.”
 If you are certain this is the correct species, then select ‘I’m sure’.
 Please also enter as much evidence as to why you believe it be this species in the ‘Notes’ section.
 In these cases, photographs are highly encouraged (if possible) to help support identification.
-Please note, the sighting will not appear publicly in your survey until a decision is made to either accept or reject the sighting.
+Please note, the sighting will not appear in your survey until a decision is made to either accept or reject the sighting.

 Birdata uses a vetting process of in-house and external experts based around the country who know the birds in their area very well.
 Their role is to assess the flagged records and decide what action to take.
 That may involve contacting you, requesting additional information about one of your sightings.
 If you do receive an email from a Birdata vetter, please do the best you can to answer their request.
 You may have made an important discovery or perhaps a mistake.
 Either way, this is all part of the verification process and please don’t be discouraged if you have made a mistake – it happens to all of us.
 And as birds are on the move and constantly changing, this process also helps us to update our range layers.